-If you think you may have a case against the person or other party who is ultimately responsible for your spinal cord injury, please call the experienced lawyers at Kelleher Law in Fort Myers and Naples, at 833-546-3675.
+If you think you may have a case against the person or other party who is ultimately responsible for your spinal cord injury, please call the experienced lawyers at the Kelleher Law offices in Naples or Fort Myers, Florida, or in our new offices in Atlanta, Georgia, at 833-546-3675.

 Potential Long-Term Effects of a Spine Injury